vitormcruz/tome/README.md

       run: [ "A block containing the implementation for the given scenario" ]
 ```

-As an example, let's consider a simple Acceptance Criteria: Users Must be at Major Age to be Registered
+E.g., consider the following Acceptance Criteria - **Users Must be at Major Age to be Registered**:

-Examples derived from it could be:
   1. A User at age of 20 years old cannot be registered on the system
   2. A User at age of 21 years old can be registered on the system
   3. A User at age of 30 years old can be registered on the system

-The first scenario can be written in Tome like this:
+The scenario for the first example can be written in Tome like this:

 ```smalltalk
 MyFeature >> A_User_Age_20_Cannot_be_Registered